 Longevity: 12 – 15 years

-If you are looking for a cat to take care of and maintain frequently, take a closer look at the Ragdoll breed.
+If you’re looking for a cat to care for and maintain frequently, take a closer look at the Ragdoll breed.
 These cats are long-haired and require frequent grooming.
-They are also one of the larger sized cat breeds and may be difficult to carry for some adults.
-However, Ragdolls are laid-back, loving, and make a great companion.

 LaPerm